Tushar6396/Tushar6396/README.md

 # 💫 About Me:
 👋 I'm a passionate MERN Stack Developer who loves crafting seamless web applications.
 I have hands-on experience with React.js, Node.js, Express.js, and MongoDB, and I'm currently diving deeper into Next.js to level up my skills.<br><br>💼 Previously, I worked as an SDE Intern at Support Genie, where I gained valuable industry experience.<br>💡 I'm always open to collaborating on web development projects and learning new technologies along the way.
+Looking to collaborate or just want to chat about tech?
+Feel free to reach out!

+📧 Email: tusharverma0715@gmail.com

 ## 🌐 Socials: